runemadsen/runemadsen-2012/writings/printing-code/thought-for-next-semester.md

 Typography

 * The typography class should have more about basic typography.
 Go through normal graphic design use of fonts, baseline designs, etc.
 * For font class, use more time on how the font is drawn on the screen.
-Then spend time on the Geomerative RFont and how to use the draw method with a PGraphics object.
-The students don't know how to draw fonts with geomerative.
+Then spend time on the Geomerative RFont and how to use the draw method.
 * Use this talk: http://www.livestream.com/etsy/video?clipId=pla_3c805d93-1e45-4b2e-8380-84f59ef43a84

 GRID